IvySMac/svg-logomaker/README.md

 ## Description

-In this exercise, I'll be utilizing what I have learned in past assignments to create a generator that creates svg logos.
+In this exercise, I'll be utilizing what I have learned about Object Oriented Programming (OOP) in past assignments to create a generator that creates svg logos.

 ## Usage